Commando (1962 film)

 Marcia o Crepa (March or Die), known as The Legion's Last Patrol in the UK and Commando in the US, is a 1962 European (Italian, German, Spanish) co-production war film about the Algerian War of Independence.

-It was released in 1964 in the US by American International Pictures on a double feature with Torpedo Bay/Beta Som.
+It was released in 1964 in the US by American International Pictures on a double feature with Torpedo Bay (aka Beta Som).

 In the UK this film was shown at Odeon cinemas as part of a double feature with The Day of the Triffids.

 Plot

 French Foreign Legion Captain Le Blanc (Stewart Granger) leads a section of his Legion parachutists to capture an FLN guerrilla leader.
 Along the way they are joined by a prostitute (Dorian Gray) and an Arab child.
 Their mission is a success but when their escape helicopter is shot down they have to fight their way back to the French lines.